A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

 \subsection{Retraining/Refactoring}

 According to the characteristics of a specific downstream task, it is also feasible to change the original architecture of PLMs or retrain a large conditional language model from scratch.
-This kind of approach is promising to substantially improve the quality and controllability of text generation, but is limited by the insufficient labeled data and large computing resource consumption.
+This kind of approach is promising to substantially improve the quality and controllability of text generation, but is limited by increased computing resource consumption and the lack of sufficient labeled data.

 CTRL~\cite{CTRL} is an early attempt in this direction.
 It trains a language model conditioned on a variety of control codes.
-The network model used in this approach is also a commonly used Transformer, and a piece of control code (domain, style, topics, dates, entities, relationships between entities, etc.) is added in front of the text corpus.
-That is, it lets the original language model $p\left(x_{i} \mid x_{<i}\right)$ transform into $p\left(x_{i} \mid x_{<i}, c\right)$.
+The network model used in this approach is also the commonly used Transformer, and a piece of control code (domain, style, topics, dates, entities, relationships between entities, etc.) is added in front of the text corpus.
+That is, it transforms the original language model $p\left(x_{i} \mid x_{<i}\right)$ into $p\left(x_{i} \mid x_{<i}, c\right)$.
 A language model with 1.63 billion parameters is retrained on a 140Gb corpus.
 Another contribution of this work is to propose a new top-k sampling algorithm:

 where $g$ is a list of generated tokens, $p_i$ is the probability distribution for the next token, and the introduction of $I(c)$ reduces the probability of words that have already appeared.